Cold and Flu Symptoms Sneak Up On Us

 One meta-analysis of over 300 studies spanning three decades concluded that stress can impact your immune system.
 You can’t eliminate stress, but you can create ways to reduce its impact.
 Find your bliss point and incorporate it regularly, whether that means yoga, meditation, deep breathing, or just watching a funny movie with your best friend.

 Glutathione, your body’s master antioxidant, can fine-tune your immune response to infections including the common cold.
 Glutathione can also recycle other antioxidants including vitamins C and E. Hormone-free, grass-fed whey protein provides the precursors your body requires to increase glutathione production and optimize immunity.
 N-acetyl-L-Cysteine is a sulfur-containing amino acid that also helps build glutathione.
-(Note: Please confer with your healthcare professional if you use any sulfur-containing nutrient and have a sulfa allergy.)

 9. Visit your chiropractor.